Michigan’s Medicaid program is called Medical Assistance (MA). There are several health plans that vary by county in which a person can enroll.

 What Are The Qualifications For Eligibility For Michigan Medicaid Drug Rehab?

-You can apply for Medical Assistance in Michigan if you’re in a qualifying group.
+You can apply for Medical Assistance in Michigan if you’re in a qualifying group and meet income eligibility requirements.

 The following demographics are eligible for Michigan Medicaid: